ardanlabs/gotraining/topics/go/language/pointers/README.md

 ## Pointers

-Pointers provide a way to share data across function boundaries.
-Having the ability to share and reference data with a pointer provides flexbility.
-It also helps our programs minimize the amount of memory they need and can add some extra performance.
+Pointers provide a way to share data across program boundaries.
+Having the ability to share and reference data with a pointer provides the benefit of efficiency.
+There is only one copy of the data and everyone can see it changing.
+The cost is that anyone can change the data which can cause side effects in running programs.

 ## Notes